Locations / Date

 After completing the course:

-- All participants should be able to understand the legal limits of the A, B and C categories, and related regulatory processes;
+- All participants should be able to understand the legal limits of the A, B and C categories, and related regulatory processes and involvement of aviation authorities;

 - participants from a competent aviation authority should achieve a good understanding of regulation and approval of operations in different categories of non-military drones, based on provisions from ICAO, JARUS, EU and EASA;